tomhartnett/sleekible/_posts/2023-02-18-searchmoji-update.markdown

 Of course, iOS 16.4 hasn't shipped yet and Xcode 14.3 is still in beta, so I can't submit to the App Store yet.
 I'll have to wait a while before I can ship this update.
 In the meantime, perhaps I'll make a few more updates the app.

+_NOTE: I removed this app from the App Store on May 27, 2024.
+Read about why [here](/2024/05/27/app-store-retirement.html)._

 ---

-[^1]: _That text is in the actual title and subtitle of the [app in the App Store](https://apps.apple.com/mk/app/searchmoji-emoji-search-app/id1067703384)._
+[^1]: _That text is in the actual title and subtitle of the app in the App Store._
 [^2]: _I'm currently using files from Unicode's [cldr-json repo on GitHub](https://github.com/unicode-org/cldr-json) and this [emoji-test.txt file](https://www.unicode.org/Public/emoji/15.0/emoji-test.txt) as inputs to the command-line program._